-Users can resize tiles to small, medium, wide, and large sizes.
+Users can resize tiles to different sizes.
 You can adjust live tile notification styles for the different sizes.
 For example, an image may be stunning on a large tile but a simple notification may be more effective on a medium tile.
 Consider each of the tile sizes and design live tile features accordingly.

 The content that is shown within a live tile can vary dramatically, from simple notifications to images to excerpts of longer content that encourage users to explore further by opening the app.
 We encourage designers and developers to take advantage of the visibility and timeliness of content that a live tile offers.